innoisys/EPU-CNN/README.md

 * [Dimitris Iakovidis](diakovidis@uth.gr)

 ## Citation
-If you find this work useful, please cite our paper:
+If you have found this work useful, please cite our paper:

 ```
 @article{dimas2022pluribus,